 Does your perennial garden give you a non-stop parade of flowers from spring through fall?
 If your answer is "yes", please take a bow!
-Continuous color a lot more difficult to achieve than it sounds.
+Achieving continuous color is a lot more difficult than it sounds.
 Every type of plant blooms according to its own schedule, and flowering times also vary by variety, growing zone and weather conditions.

 For many gardeners, one of the most confounding bloom time gaps happens in late spring – after the tulips have flowered and before the peonies are open.
 Sometimes that in between time can last several weeks, and it seems like a long time when you're eager for flowers.

 Fortunately there’s an easy fix: alliums.
 Here’s why every perennial garden can benefit from these carefree bulbs:

 1. Late Spring Color.
 Most ornamental alliums flower in May, when it’s no longer spring and yet not quite summer.
 By planting several different types, you can stretch the show for months.
 You'll find colors, heights and bloom times here: Planning Guide for Alliums.